madbomb122/BlackViperScript/README.md

 **Note: This Script is ment for Windows 10 Home x64 / Windows 10 Pro x64..
 With Creator's Update or newer Installed**

 PS.
-Don't forget to check out my other Repo https://github.com/madbomb122/Win10Script
+Don't forget to check out my other Repo [https://github.com/madbomb122/Win10Script](https://github.com/madbomb122/Win10Script)

 PPS.
-My Thanks goes out to all that have helped in any way.
+My Thanks goes out to all that have helped in any way, and to the people on [/r/PowerShell](https://www.reddit.com/r/PowerShell) who have helped me solve various things.

 ## Requirements
 **Make sure to LOOK at this**